Fluctuations of Omega-killed level-dependent spectrally negative L\'evy processes: Introduction

+Exit problems for spectrally negative L\'evy processes (SNLP) have been extensively studied over the last 40 years and applied in many fields, such as financial mathematics, risk and queueing theory, physics and others.
+An overview can be found in \cite{Bertoin1996}, \cite{Kyprianou2014}.
+In more recent years, a parallel theory for fluctuations has been developed for more general L\'evy processes, such as the refracted L\'evy processes introduced in \cite{kyprianou-refract}, or its generalisation in the frame of the level-dependent L\'evy process introduced in \cite{CPRY2019}.
+A level-dependent L\'evy process $U = (U_t)_{t\geq 0}$ is solution of the following SDE

-\end{linenomath*} where $X_t$ is a spectrally negative L\'evy process.
-A special case is when $X_t:= ct -S_t$ with $c>0$ is a constant and $S = \{S_t, t\geq 0\}$ is a pure jump subordinator and in the bounded variation case, \eqref{eqn:levelDependent} can be written as \begin{linenomath*}
+where $X_t$ is a spectrally negative L\'evy process and $\phi$ is non-decreasing and locally Lipschitz continuous.
+The theory of level-dependent L\'evy processes was first introduced when $X$ is a bounded variation L\'evy process in the setting of storage processes, see \cite{resnickJAP}, or risk processes, see Chapter VII.1 in \cite{Asmussen_Albrecher-2010}.
+In the latter case, the alternative form of Eq. \eqref{eqn:levelDependent} can be written as

-\end{linenomath*} with $p(U_t) = ct - \phi(U_t)$, i.e. the premium rate function depending on the current level of the process.

-Fluctuation theory of level-dependent L\'evy processes is studied in~\cite{czarna2019fluctuation} as a parallel theory of refracted processes in~\cite{kyprianou2010refracted}.
-In fact, concerning level-dependent L\'evy process in~\eqref{eqn:levelDependent} extends the refracted process in~\cite{kyprianou2010refracted} by using with some non-decreasing function changing $\phi(x) = \delta \mathbf{1}_{(x>b)}$, where $\delta > 0$ is the refraction of multiple levels with the function given in~\eqref{eqn:multiphi}.
-Then, these results are generalized to the processes with general $\phi$, which is non-decreasing and locally Lipschitz continuous.
-Fluctuation identities of that process, namely level-dependent spectrally negative L\'evy process, are developed by an approximating sequence of multi-refracted rate functions $\phi_n$.
-By limiting, a level-dependent process $U$ and the corresponding scale functions are obtained in the study of~\cite{czarna2019fluctuation}.
-In this subsection, we give the fundamental aspects related to level-dependent spectrally negative L\'evy process introduced in~\cite{czarna2019fluctuation} rigorously.